slightlynybbled/libmathq15/readme.md

 # Contributions #

- * provide optimizations for your favorite embedded platform
+ * optimizations - provide optimizations for your favorite embedded platform
- * testing (there has been no testing so far, I just wrote the lib and there are sure to be bugs)
+ * testing - some testing has been completed for correctness, but not all
- * expansion - add your favorite or most-used function
+ * expansion - adding functionality to the library
- * documentation - there are some comments, but not much
+ * documentation - there are some comments within the source code, but not much

-## Testing ##
+# Testing #

  I am utilizing ceedling with unity for test testing.
 I have included all tests and test configuration under '/test/mingw-test/'.

  I have setup the project.yml file so that the paths are relative.
 To use this test file, you will have to have ruby installed and added to your environment variables/paths.
 You will also need some form of gcc and to have the environment variable/paths set up for that as well.

-# Test Cases #
+## Test Case Status ##

 I have added - and completed test cases for the following functions:
  * double q15_to_dbl(q15_t num);